uranxo/chemistry-library/README.md

 - Open a cmd in the folder
 - Create your `main.cpp` output: `g++ -c main.cpp -o main.o`
 - Create `molarmass.cpp` output: `g++ -c molarmass.cpp -o molarmass.o`
-- Compile your program and include all outputs in the program (you can change mypgrogram with any other name that you want to give to your `.exe` program): `g++ main.o molarmass.o -o myprogram`
+- Compile your program and include all outputs in the program (in the command you can change `myprogram` with any other name that you want to give to your `.exe` program): `g++ main.o molarmass.o -o myprogram`